fyne-io/fyne-cross/README.md

 - go >= 1.13
 - docker

-## Installation

-        go get github.com/lucor/fyne-cross/cmd/fyne-cross

 ### Development release

-To install a preview of the next version or help in testing:
+To install a preview of the v2 version or help in testing:

-        go get github.com/lucor/fyne-cross/cmd/fyne-cross@develop
+        go get github.com/lucor/fyne-cross/v2/cmd/fyne-cross@develop

 ## Usage